Applying for Curricular Practical Training

 Complete the application

 Prepare a cover letter describing the type of training employment you propose to do and the specific curricular course in which you will register.
 Describe how the proposed employment is directly related to your field of study.

 Request a letter from your employer (on their letterhead) addressed to the College clearly indicating that the employer understand that your employment is to be under the terms of Curricular Practical Training as described in this document.
 The employer should include the following information:

 - Name of employer issuing the paycheck and the location of the employment.
 The entity issuing the paycheck should be clearly identified (Note: If the location involves a second employer, identify that employer by name.)

 - Your proposed occupation including the title of your position, a detailed description of your duties, the number of hours you will be working per week.

 - The exact dates when your employment is expected to begin and end.

-STEP 5: Request a letter of certification (on letterhead from your academic advisor).
+Request a letter of certification (on letterhead from your academic advisor).
 Please show your proposed letter and employer’s letter to your academic department as a basis for their letter.
 The following information should be included:

 - Indication that your proposal letter and employment letter have been reviewed.